Interactive AI Agent Uses OpenAI Function Schemas for Rapid ML Tasks

 All this is executed through natural language, eliminating the need for users to understand API syntax or write code.
 The complete function-calling flow shown in Figure 3 shows how natural language transforms into executable code.

-Could a single agent really cut the tedium out of data‑science pipelines?
-The prototype described turns an LLM into a “reasoning engine” by wrapping each capability—cleaning, feature engineering, model tuning—inside OpenAI‑compatible function schemas that spell out name, purpose, parameters and constraints.
-In theory, the agent can orchestrate API calls instead of spitting out static text, promising faster iteration than the slow, sequential CPU‑bound workflows that currently dominate the field.
+Can one agent really shave the boredom out of a data-science pipeline?
+The prototype tries to turn an LLM into a “reasoning engine” by wrapping each task, cleaning, feature engineering, model tuning, inside OpenAI-compatible function schemas that list a name, purpose, parameters and constraints.
+In practice, the agent then fires off API calls instead of just spitting out text, which sounds like it could speed things up compared with the slow, step-by-step CPU-bound workflows we see today.

 Common Questions Answered